 One of the most knowledgeable election law experts in the country, Mr. Adams serves as president and general counsel of the Public Interest Legal Foundation

 The founder of the Election Law Center, PLLC, he served from 2005 to 2010 in the Voting Section at the United States Department of Justice.
 He litigates election law cases throughout the United States and brought the first private party litigation resulting in the cleanup of corrupted voter rolls under the National Voter Registration Act of 1993.

 He represented multiple presidential campaigns in election litigation.
 He successfully litigated the landmark case of United States v.
 Ike Brown in the Southern District of Mississippi, the first case brought under the Voting Rights Act on behalf of a discriminated-against white minority in Noxubee County.
 He has handled election cases in 20 states and the territory of Guam.

 He received the Department of Justice award for outstanding service and numerous other Justice Department performance awards.
 Prior to his time at the Justice Department, he served as General Counsel to the South Carolina Secretary of State.

 Christian also serves as a legal editor at PJMedia.com, an internet news publication.

-He appears frequently on Fox News and has written for National Review, Breitbart, the Washington Examiner, American Spectator, Washington Times and other publications.
-He has a law degree from the University of South Carolina School of Law.
-He is a member of the South Carolina and Virginia Bars.
+He appears frequently on Fox News and has written for the Washington Times, National Review, Breitbart, the Washington Examiner, American Spectator, and other publications.
+He has a law degree from the University of South Carolina School of Law and is a member of the South Carolina and Virginia Bars.